 For a day that's meant to ring in the happiest of times, there's a surprising amount of politics involved in a wedding.
-And, as any party will tell you, one of the most uncomfortable parts of it all, both for guests and the happy couple, is gifting.
+And as any party will tell you, one of the most uncomfortable parts of it all — for both guests and the happy couple — is gifting.

-From guests who believed that their presence was the present, to those inspired to ‘win’ a breakup by being overly generous, this is how much dough 18 women reckon you should (or shouldn't) contribute to a wedding's wishing well.
+From guests who believed that their presence was the present, to those inspired to ‘win’ a breakup by being overly generous, this is how much dough 27 women reckon you should (or shouldn't) contribute to a wedding's wishing well.